asasmoyo/blog/content/blog/running-ethereum-private-network.md

 Ethereum doesn't need you to register in order to join the network.
 What you need to do is just create an account which consists of a private key and a public key, with a password for security, then you can just use the address.
 If you use `geth` to generate an account, both private and public key will be hidden in a weird looking `json` file.

-Creating account in Ethereum is simple, you can use `geth` to create some:
+Creating account in Ethereum is simple, let's use `geth` to create one:

 ``` bash
 geth --datadir=accounts account new